NXP UUU (Universal Update Utility)

 1. Download the latest release from Universal Update Utility repository or build it from source

-2. MOD_NAME BSP built following the BSP quickstart instructions.
+2. @mod_name@ BSP built following the BSP quickstart instructions.

 A prebuild UUU release version can be downloaded from the UUU git repository.